-Workplaces today are more diverse than they were in the past.
+Workplaces in the corporate world are increasing becoming more diverse than they were in the past.
 In general, an organizational approach to managing diversity includes accepting differences among employees and blending them into the organizational culture.
 Effective managers are aware that managing employees with diverse backgrounds calls for a different approach than it does for managing a group of employees with similar backgrounds.

 Here are a few Do’s for managing diversity in the workplace:

-1. Organizations should ensure that all HR policies (hiring, promotion, salary hikes and so on) are based on performance and do not discriminate against employees of any background.
-Managers monitoring the employees should know the ‘discrimination laws’ and the consequences of breaking them.
+Organizations should ensure that all HR policies (hiring, promotion, salary hikes, and so on) are based on performance and do not discriminate against employees of any background.
+Managers monitoring employees should know the ‘discrimination laws’ and the consequences of breaking them.

-2. Organizations should provide diversity training.
-This will help employees to understand how to deal with the challenges of dealing with diversity in the workplace.
+Organizations should provide diversity training.
+This will help employees understand how to deal with the challenges of dealing with diversity in the workplace.

-5. Last but not the least, establish a diversity council.
-The diversity council deals with the development, implementation and review of the action plan for cultivating diversity.
-It is an opportunity to build accountability into the organization’s effort to manage diversity.
+A diversity council deals with the development, implementation, and review of the action plan for cultivating diversity.
+It is an opportunity to build accountability into the organization’s efforts to manage diversity.
 The diversity council should also monitor complaints and investigate diversity-related issues.